 Meditation will influence every area of your life.
 My entire life changed.
 Every area of my life swung around.
 I experience love and happiness every day (feelings from within), and the happier I get, the more my external reality changes to reflect that.
 I went from trying to force things to happen, trying to resist things into existence, to accepting and surrender (I’ll talk more about these later as they are topics in themselves).

 When I accepted my situation as it was, in my depressed state, I could then get on and move forward.
 It takes a lot of psychic energy to resist what is.
 Ironically, it turned itself around!
 Put effort into your self and life will take care of itself!
 All I needed to do was to be grateful for where I was and just move forward moment by moment towards what I wanted.

 My health improved, my creativity in my work (writing, directing and editing film and television) took off: I co-wrote a TV show which that played on TV in NZ, my frustrations with work went away, my road-rage evaporated, I was able to form new relationships and am now with a beautiful and amazing woman ~ and having a baby together!
 That’s gotta be the most creative thing in the world… 🙂

-I’m going to post more about the benefits of mediation, how long it takes and what you can do to speed it up using other methods (not just binaural beats, but also neuro-feedback brain training among other effective techniques).
+I’m going to post more about the benefits of meditation, how long it takes and what you can do to speed it up using other methods (not just binaural beats, but also neuro-feedback brain training among other effective techniques).

 I really want to communicate how beneficial and easy meditation is.
-My aim is to help you decide on the best mediation practice for you and implement it.
+My aim is to help you decide on the best meditation practice for you and implement it.
 I’ll also show you a range of traditional techniques, and where to get the best entrainment soundtracks.
 Start out small with a few minutes a day, and build on it from there.

 Wishing you all the best with what could be an incredible turning point in your life.